High-intensity Voronoi percolation on manifolds

 \begin{theorem} Let $M$ be simply connected.
 Let $G=(V,E)$ be a graph such that $V\subset M$.
 Assume that to each $x\in V$ we can associate an open connected set $O(x)\subset M$ containing $x$ such that \begin{enumerate}[i)] \item $\bigcup_{x\in V}O(x)=M$, \item $O(x)\cap O(y)\ne \emptyset $ if and only if $\{x,y\}\in E$ (for $x\neq y$). \end{enumerate} Then for all $x,y\in V$, any minimal cutset separating $x$ from $y$ is connected in $G$.

-If we further assume that $G$ is one-ended\footnote{We call a graph $G=(V,E)$ one-ended if for any finite set $\Gamma\subset V$ the induced subgraph on $V\setminus \Gamma$ has a unique infinite connected component.} (which holds, for instance, if $M$ itself is one-ended, the sets $O(x)$ are all bounded and $V$ is locally finite\footnote{We call a set $X \subset M$ locally finite if $X\cap B$ is finite for any bounded $B\subset M$.}), then any minimal cutset separating $x$ from infinity is connected in $G$. \end{theorem}
+If we further assume that $G$ is one-ended and locally finite\footnote{We call a graph $G=(V,E)$ \emph{one-ended} if for any finite set $\Gamma\subset V$ the induced subgraph on $V\setminus \Gamma$ has a unique infinite connected component.
+We call \(G\) \emph{locally finite} when each of its vertices has finite degree.} (which holds, for instance, if $M$ itself is one-ended, the sets $O(x)$ are all bounded and any bounded set \(B \subset M\) intersects at most finitely many of the sets \(O(x)\)), then any minimal cutset separating $x$ from infinity is connected in $G$. \end{theorem}